 Coaching – From the very beginning people have sought personal coaching by Chris, Rudy, and other members of our organization and community.
 Due to the rapid growth we experienced and the need for one-on-one coaching services by our community at large, we launch a virtual coaching service in early 2016 staffed by full-time coaches who work with athletes and lifters all across the globe.
 These coaches are the same people who produce educational content as well as teach and lecture at in-person KMS seminars across the US.
 Brandon – our own Director of Coaching and Performance – is developing and researching new velocity-based training methods with other industry professionals who specialize in these topics.
 At our expense, Kabuki Strength coaches attend continuing education courses in various topics and schools of thought.
 We are as much students as we are teachers.

-The purpose of this article and the intent of this writer is to allow for a heart-to-heart between our leadership/community and the reader.
+The purpose of this article and the intent of this writer is to allow for a heart-to-heart between our leadership/community and the reader, and to communicate our “Why”.
 We deeply believe in our vision here at Kabuki Strength, and want to extend an invitation to anyone to join us and participate in our story.
-We are about as open as organizations and communities get.
-If you are in the Portland area, stop by the Lab and get a training session in then hang out with the staff.
+We are about as open as organizations and communities get, so if you are in the Portland area we invite you to stop by the Lab and get a training session in then hang out with the staff!
 Or maybe you’d like to join us at one of our seminars across the US and learn the intricacies of the Kabuki Movement System.
 Feel free to send any of our staff an email or message via social media – we all routinely check and respond to any and all messages.

 We hope and deeply desire for each of you to live better through strength.